atkamara/Taxability/README.md

 ```
 **Note**: this may take a while depending on the speed of your internet connection(approximately 10 mins on standard wifi network)

-Now you're set and ready to launch your notebook on localhost at port **8888** by default, run the following command:
+Now you're set and ready to launch jupyter notebook service on your localhost at port **8888** by default, run the following command:
 ```bash
 $ jupyter notebook
 ```